ihhub/fheroes2/README.md

 MacOS and Linux
 --------------------------
 Unix OSes need an explicit installation of SDL.
 Please go to `script/macos` or `script/linux` directory depending on your OS package and run **install_sdl_1.sh** or **install_sdl_2.sh** file.
 For Arch based Linux distributions use the command `sudo pacman -S sdl sdl_mixer` instead.
-RPM based distributions like Fedora/Red Hat use the commands `sudo yum/dnf install SDL*`. openSUSE supports the One-Click-Install, execute the file `SDL_mixer.ymp` in `script/linux`.
+RPM based distributions like Fedora/Red Hat use the commands `sudo yum/dnf install SDL*`. openSUSE supports the One-Click-Install via `SDL_mixer.ymp` file in `script/linux`.
 For MacOS we highly recommend to use SDL 2 as latest versions of MacOS does not support SDL 1 fully.

 Compilation